Helping kids understand relocation

 By Mandy Haakenson

 Mandy Haakenson is a travel industry professional and freelance writer, specializing in family travel and sustainable tourism.
-Her passion for places and cultures has led her on numerous adventures in approximately 40 countries.
-She is an American currently living in Copenhagen, Denmark and a mama to two young girls.
-She and her husband strive to enjoy all the small moments in life, while also giving their kids a broad view of this wonderful world we live in.
-Mandy shares their expat life and family travel adventures at www.knighthaak.wordpress.com and can be followed on twitter at @knighthaakmandy.
+Her passion for places and cultures has led her on numerous adventures around the world.
+She is an American currently living in London, England and a mama to two girls.
+She and her husband strive to enjoy all the small moments in life, while also giving their kids a broad view of the world by traveling as much as possible.
+Mandy shares their expat life and travel adventures at www.offcoursebird.com and can be followed on Instagram and Twitter at @offcoursebird.